I am from Tennessee and as much as I’ve tried to shake the southern it won’t leave — my kitchen, my accent, my writing all give me away.

 I worked from 1997 to 2016 at a large insurance company in positions of progressive responsibility from front line employee to executive.
 From 2010 until I left the company in 2016, I was an Assistant Vice President of disability claims managing 60 employees, myriad customer relationships, and $150 million in risk.
 I led strategic technology and workflow initiatives from design to implementation and was recognized for operational leadership, communication, and talent management.

-I live in Chattanooga, TN, just miles from where I have always lived, with my husband, my son, two dogs, and two cats in a house that is too big.
+I live in Chattanooga, TN, just miles from where I have always lived, in a little blue house with my husband, my son, two dogs, and two cats.
 My daughter lives nearby, as do my sisters, my mother, and the rest of my family.